jbakse/compform_notes/docs/week_2_random/index.md

 ![even-distribution](charts/even.png)

 ### Low Bias Distribution: `min(random(10), random(10))`
-Taking the lowest of two or more random numbers will bais the result toward the low-end.
+Taking the lowest of two or more random numbers will bias the result toward the low-end.
 ![low-distribution](charts/low.png)

 The more random numbers you use, the stronger the bias: `min(random(10), random(10), random(10), random(10))`